JoshMDel/JoshMDel/README.md

 - 👋 Hi, I’m @JoshMDel
 - 👀 I’m interested in front end web development
-- 🌱 I’m currently learning js & python
-- 💞️ I’m looking to collaborate and just learn more on web development
+- 🌱 I’m new to the game and still learning.
-- 📫 How to reach me is right here on the profile